ibm-watson-data-lab/slack-analytics/slack-stats/README.md

     $ node --expose-gc collect-keyword-stats.js -d </path/to/extracted/zip-file/> -n <slack-team-name>
 ```

     > If file `channels.json` is not located in `</path/to/extracted/zip-file/>` you must specify option `-c </path/to/channels.json>`

-Upon successful completion, keyword statistics for team &lt;slack-team-name&gt; are stored in file `<slack-team-name>-keyword-stats.json`
+Upon successful completion, keyword statistics for team `<slack-team-name>` are stored in file `<slack-team-name>-keyword-stats.json`

-### Load the statistics into IBM Graph
+## Load the statistics into IBM Graph
 To explore relationships between users, channels and keywords [load the collected statistics into IBM Graph](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-graph-database).